w-osilva/quorum-app/README.md

 The challenge consists of creating a simple web application for reading data from CSV and to provide some interface for the user to interact with the data.

+Here are the [Questions and Answers](questions.md) for the challenge.

 ## Dependencies

 - Ruby >= 3.3.0